 Orange colors were used to add vibrancy and add particular focus on the foundation’s main “human energy” interest.
 Geometric shapes representing connectivity and communication were important to the client and our suggestion of integrating a mesh of “nodes”, suggesting the interconnectivity between the foundation’s different concerns and different members, was well received.

-We went on the expand on the logo with iconography for the four individual and immediate foundation concerns, heritage preservation, human energy, medical research and education.
+We went on to expand on the logo with iconography for the four individual and immediate foundation concerns, heritage preservation, human energy, medical research and education.

 Bringing together colors, typography, iconography and the new logo, we delivered a Brand Style Guide to KFF for them to follow.